Cuurjol/askme/README.md

 You can watch a list of all used gems in the `Gemfile`.

-## Technical debt

-List of technical debts which will be added soon in the application:
-* To add hashtags feature.
-* To delete the old version of ReCaptcha, to add the last version of Recapthca (`Invisible Recapthca`).

 ## Heroku deployment

 Study project is ready for deployment on the Heroku.
 The working version of the project can be viewed at [`Heroku website`](https://cuurjol-askme.herokuapp.com/).